riklauder/ProjectMokman/README.md

 # src
 [src](https://github.com/riklauder/ProjectMokman/tree/master/src)

-Main Source Code for project - see README in [src](https://github.com/riklauder/ProjectMokman/tree/master/src) dir for more details and how to run
+Main Source Code for project - see additional README in [src](https://github.com/riklauder/ProjectMokman/tree/master/src) dir for more details and how to run

-Built mostly using pygame but also some JS, C++ and maybe others
+Built mostly using pygame but also used JS and C++

 >pip install pygame

+# Build/Play Instructions for Latest Build
+*Generates random endless map consistent to OG Pacman and Ms Pacman level style*

+*Will spawn Ghosts and Pacman Map, Food, Power Ups and Teleports*

+1.  cd into src directory from PowerShell(Admin)

+>cd src

+2.  run ./mokman from that dir

+>./pacman

+### creates random map for Pygame based game.
+Transformation of maps is done using C++ .

+*pacman batch file will execute required scripts, run code then automatically start pygame.
+MUST BE run from correct dir

+*used WSL bash shell in Windows with g++ installed although mapTransform.cpp could be compiled as mapt.exe using VS cl or other Windows c++ compiler

-# Build/Play Instructions for Current prototype
+## Build/Play Instructions for prototype
 *Generates random map consistent to OG Pacman and Ms Pacman level style*

 *Will spawn Ghosts and Pacman using tkinter framework found in AIversion*